TBZedu/bash-the-flash/praxisarbeit/man/bub.1.md

 : Print version and exit immediately.

 **--config *FILE***
-: Read cofig from FILE
+: Read config from FILE

 **-g *GROUP***, **--group *GROUP***
 : Backup users part of *GROUP*(s).
 This overwrites the value from the